NicolasPalaciosCalvi/NicolasPalaciosCalvi/README.md

 ## About Me :

-I am an advanced student of the University Degree in Programming at UTN in Mar del Plata with experience in C and Java.
+I am an advanced student of the University Degree in Programming at UTN in Mar del Plata with experience in C, Java and DataBases.
 I focus on efficient problem-solving and constantly seek opportunities to grow in the technology sector, valuing continuous learning.

 __Check out my GitHub repository:__